 We approach teaching at the University of Minnesota the same way.
 Many of our initial licensure programs require a bachelor's degree first; you will have a comprehensive knowledge of your chosen subject matter, and then study at the graduate level to become a teacher.
 DirecTrack to Teaching is for current U of M freshmen and sophomores who want to explore the education field and get on the path to admission to the graduate teacher licensure program.
 You’ll stay in your major and college while taking education-related courses, doing service-learning in local classrooms, and building relationships with other future teachers on campus.

-The U of M also has undergraduate degrees in Elementary Education Foundations and Early Childhood Education Foundations, which offer preferred admission into the graduate level teaching programs.
+The U of M also has undergraduate degrees in Elementary Education Foundations and Early Childhood, which offer preferred admission into the graduate level teaching programs.
 For these majors, you earn your license after completing both the major and the master’s program.

 You may qualify for loans, grants, and scholarships.
 The College of Education and Human Development has a number of scholarships reserved for students entering our graduate teaching licensure programs, including scholarships by subject area.
 CEHD also has scholarships available to current U of M undergraduate students.